antimof/UxPlay/README.md

     Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video but this usually has unacceptable latency, and hardware-accelerated GPU decoding should be used.
-UxPlay provides access to the GPU using the GStreamer plugin for Video4Linux2 (v4l2), an alternative to  unmaintained 32-bit-only OpenMAX (omx) used by RPiPlay, which is no longer supported by recent distributions such as RPi OS (Bullseye).
-Fixes to the GStreamer v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will appear in the upcoming GStreamer-1.22 release.
+UxPlay accesses the GPU using the GStreamer plugin for Video4Linux2 (v4l2), which is the replacement for 32-bit-only  OpenMAX (omx) used by RPiPlay.
+Fixes to the v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will appear in the upcoming GStreamer-1.22 release.
     A (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`)